Powers of Attorney

 According to a 2018 study by Merrill in partnership with Age Wave, only about 18% of American adults aged 55 and older have a will, durable power of attorney, and advanced directive.
 Getting your affairs in order involves preparing for your later years and creating a detailed end-of-life plan.
 Should you become unable to make crucial decisions about your health, assets, and finances, establishing a power of attorney ensures that someone you trust can step in and make those decisions on your behalf.

 If you are considering establishing a power of attorney, consulting with an experienced Ohio estate planning attorney is crucial for proper guidance.
-At The Law Office of Gregory L. Williams, I'm committed to offering experienced legal guidance and support in estate planning-related matters, including powers of attorney.
+I'm committed to offering experienced legal guidance and support in estate planning-related matters, including powers of attorney.
 I'm available to discuss your personal situation and explore your estate planning options.
 I can guide you through the legal process of drafting your power of attorney and work diligently to address your needs and concerns.

 What is a Power of Attorney?